Overview: Understanding the Notification and Finished Modules in Sequences

 Best Practices

-• Enable Suppress Notifications and set notify link off for backend-only or automated sequences to keep user inboxes clean.
+Enable Suppress Notifications and set "Show URL Sequence Link" off for backend-only or automated sequences to keep user inboxes clean.

-• For user-facing tasks, decide whether to drive engagement via email (Notify Link ON) or via the employee/manager dashboard (Suppress Notification Sequence ON).
+For user-facing tasks, decide whether to drive engagement via email ("Show URL Sequence Link" ON) or via the employee/manager dashboard (Suppress Notification Sequence ON).

 Frequently Asked Questions